We receive free products to review and participate in

 Motion Isolation

 If you, like me, sleep with a partner who seems to choreograph intricate dance routines in the middle of the night, you understand how important it is to find a bed that absorbs motion well.
-We test this feature in two ways.
+Motion isolation ensures you donโt feel any movement from your side of the bed.
+To find out if a mattress is great for couples, we test this feature in two ways.

-This test consists of filling a large glass with water, positioning it on one side of the bed, and then getting in and out of the other side and repositioning like a partner would.
+The ripple test consists of filling a large glass with water, positioning it on one side of the bed, and then getting in and out of the other side and moving around a partner would.
 We note how much the water splashes around to get a feel for how much movement is transferring from one side of the mattress to the other.

-In this test, one of our product experts rests on one side of the bed while another mimics the movements of a partner getting in and out of bed and rolling from the back to their side and stomach.
+In the partner test, one of our product experts rests on one side of the bed while another gets in and out of bed and rolls between sleeping positions.
 The stationary tester raises their hand if and when they can feel any movements made by their testing buddy.

 Responsiveness

-To test a mattress’s responsiveness, we have team members switch from different sleeping positions to gauge how easy it is to move on the bed.
+To test a mattressโs responsiveness, we have team members switch from different sleeping positions to gauge how easy it is to move on the bed.
 We ask them to note if they feel stuck in the bed or if the mattress assists their movements.
+They then give the mattress a final rating out of 5; anything over 4.3/5 is considered above-average responsiveness.

 While you can always go to a brick-and-mortar store, shopping online is your best bet for both discounts and convenience.
-Checking out our roundup of the best twin mattresses is a great place to start.
+Our roundup of the best twin mattresses is a great place to start.

 How do you make a cheap mattress more comfortable?